mehmetdurankaya/mehmetdurankaya/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on ...
 I'm writing the algorithm's right now
 - 🌱 I’m currently learning ...
 Java-Vuejs-Electronjs-istatistic
 - ⚡ I’m an instructor      ...
-Kickboks - Karate -Close Defance
+Kickboks - Karate -Close Defence
 - &#129354;  I'm happy when I do ...
 Combat sports and Coding

 ### Connect with me: